Towards a valid bibliometric measure of epistemic breadth of researchers: Introduction

+An important distinction to make is that we are seeking a measure of the overall `breadth', or area, of covered research knowledge space of a researcher, rather than a measure of frequency of switching between different topics (cf. \citeproc{ref-zeng2019increasing}{Zeng et al., 2019}).
+This is because previous studies have shown that researchers can be continuously and concurrently active in multiple topics (\citeproc{ref-glaser2015bibliometric}{Gläser \& Laudel, 2015}; \citeproc{ref-hellsten2007self}{Hellsten, Lambiotte, Scharnhorst, \& Ausloos, 2007}; \citeproc{ref-cetina1999epistemic}{Knorr Cetina, 1999}; \citeproc{ref-simonton2004creativity}{Simonton, 2004, p.
+79}).
+Thus, there need not be any `movement' from one area to another in the sense of having to discontinue work in one topic to take up work in another one.

 We investigate the external criterion validity of potential measures of epistemic breadth primarily by comparing scientists of known high epistemic breadth to matched scientists of unknown (random) epistemic breadth who are otherwise similar.
 A useful measure of epistemic breadth should separate these two groups to some extent.
-We chose to compare these two groups due to pragmatic reasons, as we were not able to identify a group of scientists known \emph{a priori} to be highly specialized.
+We chose to compare these two groups due to pragmatic reasons, as we were not able to identify a group of scientists known \emph{a priori} to be highly specialized, that is, have low epistemic breadth.

 The contribution of this study is therefore primarily methodological.
 We review proposed indicators for quantifying the extent of researchers' knowledge portfolio and identify several weaknesses of these methods.
 To overcome them, we introduce a novel knowledge space approach to the measurement of epistemic breadth.
 The main contribution is the validation of this proposed method.
 Once a first validated method is available, reliable empirical research on the distributions of epistemic breadth of various categories of researchers can be carried out, such as possible differences between disciplines, between career stages, differences across types of research institutions and sectors.
-Rigorous studies of the relationships between researchers' epistemic breadth and other social and cognitive properties and trains also become possible.
+Rigorous studies of the relationships between researchers' epistemic breadth and other social and cognitive properties and traits also become possible.

 We continue this paper with a review of earlier work on building and using indicators for quantifying the expanse of researchers' topic portfolios, which leads to the motivation for introducing our own approach.
 Following this, we describe a novel knowledge space approach to measuring epistemic breadth, its current implementation with several considered variations, and the independent external data we use for validation of the proposed approach.
 Next, we report the results of our validation exercise and finally discuss these findings.